 While Berlin may be one of the cheapest cities in Western Europe, its reputation as a party capital can mean that back-to-back nights on the town can quickly start to add up.
 Make your Euros go a little further by taking advantage of the best free attractions the city has to offer.
+These are our favourite places to visit if you are doing Berlin on a budget.
+From street food markets to free walking tours, here’s how you can save money while visiting Berlin.

 See the city on a free walking tour